-In the drug discovery step for the COVID-19, 1% the all drugs in the heterogeneous network were selected as candidate agents binding to TNF- α or IL-6, respectively.
-Then, several drugs were filtered via CMap analysis model.
-We identified 31 drugs that interact with TNF- α or IL-6 (17) drugs that bind to TNF- α , 14 drugs that bind to IL-6).
-Finally, we use subject matter expertise based on literaturereported knowledge to filter out 6 drugs, including arsenic trioxide, acetaminophen, isoflurane, halothane, latanoprost, and hydrochlorothiazide, since these drugs tend to increase release of IL-6 or TNF- α .
-For example, acetaminophen significantly increase the hepatic levels of IL-6, TNF- α , IL-10 and monocyte chemoattractant protein [67], [68].
-Isoflurane induced marked upregulation of the proinflammatory cytokines TNF- α , IL1B, IL-6 and IL-8 in hippocampus tissue [69].
-The expression levels of IL-6, and TNF- α tend to increase in the birds chronically treated with arsenic trioxide [70].
-Halothane potentiates alcohol adduct-induced TNF- α release in heart endothelial cells [71].
-Latanoprost stimulated the release of IL-6 from human tendon capsule fibroblasts in a concentration-dependent and time-dependent manner [72].
-Hydrochlorothiazide has not had in in vitro antiinflammatory effects at clinical studies.
-Meanwhile, there was a trend to increase the production of IL1B at the lower concentrations of hydrochlorothiazide [73].
+In the drug discovery step for the COVID-19, 3% the all drugs in the heterogeneous network were selected as candidate agents binding to TNF- α or IL-6, respectively.
+Then, seven drugs were filtered via CMap analysis model.
+Finally, we use subject matter expertise based on literaturereported knowledge to filter out 7 drugs, including arsenic trioxide, hydrochlorothiazide, acetaminophen, isoflurane, halothane, imiquimod and latanoprost, since these drugs tend to increase release of IL-6 or TNF- α .
+For example, acetaminophen significantly increase the hepatic levels of IL-6, TNF- α , IL-10 and monocyte chemoattractant protein [66], [67].
+Isoflurane induced marked upregulation of the proinflammatory cytokines TNF- α , IL1B, IL-6 and IL-8 in hippocampus tissue [68].
+The expression levels of IL-6, and TNF- α tend to increase in the birds chronically treated with arsenic trioxide [69].
+Halothane potentiates alcohol adduct-induced TNF- α release in heart endothelial cells [70].
+Latanoprost stimulated the release of IL-6 from human tendon capsule fibroblasts in a concentration-dependent and time-dependent manner [71].
+Hydrochlorothiazide has not had in in vitro anti-inflammatory effects at clinical studies.
+Meanwhile, there was a trend to increase the production of IL1B at the lower concentrations of hydrochlorothiazide [72].
+Note that chloroquine (CQ) and hydroxychloroquine (HCO) have high-confidence scores in this study.
+However, we still exclude CQ and HCQ from the candidate drugs list, because there is great controversies whether CQ and HCQ is an effective treatment against COVID-19.

-Based on the above procedure, we identified 25 high-confidence drugs (13 drugs binding to TNF- α , 13 drugs binding to IL-6) with efficacy against COVID-19 as shown in Table 2; acarbose is treat as agent that binds to both TNF- α and IL-6.
-We found that 21 drugs that have been previously reported in the literature could reduce the expression and release of TNF- α or IL-6 to exert anti-inflammatory effects in silico.
+Based on the above procedure, we identified 22 high-confidence drugs (10 drugs binding to TNF- α , 13 drugs binding to IL-6) with efficacy against COVID-19 as shown in Table 2; acarbose is treat as agent that binds to both TNF- α and IL-6.
+We found that 19 drugs that have been previously reported in the literature could reduce the expression and release of TNF- α or IL-6 to exert anti-inflammatory effects in silico.
 Although, most of these drugs are treated as potential therapeutic agents for cytokine storm inhibition, this study suggests their role in inflammatory response prevention in patients with COVID-19 for the first time.

-2.4.1 Seventeen anti-inflammatory drugs initially proposed for novel use in COVID-19 patients
+2.4.1 Fourteen anti-inflammatory drugs initially proposed for novel use in COVID-19 patients

-To the best of our knowledge, 17 of the drugs predicted by Aldrug2cov were initially proposed as potential therapeutic for COVID-19.
+To the best of our knowledge, 14 of the drugs predicted by Aldrug2cov were initially proposed as potential therapeutic for COVID-19.
 The literature evidence suggests that these drugs inhibit cytokine release and the inflammatory response, as listed in column 4 in Table 2.
-For example, dasatinib, a small molecule Src/Abl tyrosine kinase inhibitor approved for the treatment of chronic myelogenous leukemia, reduces TNF- α and IL-6 secretion in response to TLR stimulation of bone marrow-derived macrophages in vitro to modulate the host immune response [86].
-Minocycline, a second generation tetracycline antibiotic, exerts its antiinflammatory effect on microglia by inhibiting the expression and release of TNF- α , and IL1B [88].
-Tranexamic acid plays a key role in reducing subsequent systemic inflammatory responses in a manner associated with reductions in the circulating levels of the proinflammatory cytokines IL-6 and IL-8 [99].
+For example, dasatinib, a small molecule Src/Abl tyrosine kinase inhibitor approved for the treatment of chronic myelogenous leukemia, reduces TNF- α and IL-6 secretion in response to TLR stimulation of bone marrow-derived macrophages in vitro to modulate the host immune response [78].
+Minocycline, a second generation tetracycline antibiotic, exerts its anti-inflammatory effect on microglia by inhibiting the expression and release of TNF- α , and IL1B [80].
 IL-6 in lung tissues in methazolamide-treated mice were markedly decreased.
-Methazolamide treatment has been found to markedly decrease IL-6 levels in mouse lung
+Methazolamide treatment has been found to markedly decrease IL-6 levels in mouse lung tissues, and